 You can learn more about the Green Card for asylum seekers on the U.S. Citizenship and Immigration Services (USCIS) website.

 If you have an asylum grant and plan to start the Green Card application process, we are happy to walk you through it.
 We will help you put your Asylum Green Card application forms together for free.
-Click the button below to begin.

 If you received a grant of asylum, you are not required to apply for a Green Card.
 However, there are many benefits of adjusting status from asylum to lawful permanent resident (LPR) status.
 As a Green Card holder, you will enjoy immigration benefits not available to you while in asylee status.
 For example, you will be able to apply for U.S. citizenship in the future.
 You will also be able to come and go from the U.S. with Advance parole, and you will be able to sponsor certain family members for Green Cards so that they can live and work peacefully with you in the United States.

 We can help you prepare the paperwork to adjust status from asylum to a Green Card for free.
-Click the button below to get started.

 To be eligible for an Asylum Green Card, you must satisfy four conditions: